-We entered into various funding agreements with the Austrian Research Promotion Agency (Österreichische Forschungsförderungsgesellschaft, or FFG).
-The loans by FFG (the FFG Loans), were made on a project-by-project basis and bear interest at a rate of 0.75% per annum.
+We entered into various funding agreements with the Austrian Research Promotion Agency (Österreichische Forschungsförderungsgesellschaft, or "FFG").
+The loans by FFG (the "FFG Loans"), were made on a project-by-project basis and bear interest at a rate of 0.75% per annum.
 In the event that the underlying program research results in a scientific or technical failure, the principal then outstanding under any loan may be forgiven by FFG and converted to non-repayable grant funding on a project-by-project basis.
 The FFG Loans contain no financial covenants and are not secured by any of our assets.
-The debt obligation is \$2.9 million, principal repayments are due as follows: \$1.7 million are due in 2023, and the remaining \$1.2 million are due upon final maturity in 2024.
+The remaining debt obligation under the FFG loan is \$1.2 million, which is due for repayment upon final maturity in 2024.

 Because the FFG Loans bear interest at below market rates we account for the imputed benefit arising from the difference between an estimated market rate of interest and the contractual interest rate as grant funding from FFG, which is included in grant income.
 On the date that FFG Loan proceeds are received, we recognize the portion of the loan proceeds allocated to grant funding as a discount to the carrying value of the loan and as unearned income.
-As of December 31, 2022, the unamortized debt discount related to FFG Loans was \$0.4 million.
+As of December 31, 2023, the unamortized debt discount related to FFG Loans was \$0.1 million.

 We entered into arrangements with contract manufacturing organizations.
-As of December 31, 2022, we had total non-cancellable obligations under such contracts of \$9.3 million.
+As of December 31, 2023, we had total non-cancellable obligations under such contracts of \$7.4 million.